epicderek/BasicNumerics-/README.md

 # BasicNumerics-
-Elementary numeric functionality and algorithms written in matlab.
+Elementary numeric computations and algorithms written in matlab.